ulranh/hana_sql_exporter/README.md

 ## Result
 The resulting information can be found in the Prometheus expression browser and can be used as normal for creating alerts or displaying dashboards in Grafana.

-For example the following image shows the duration of all complete data backups.
+The following image shows for example the duration of all complete data backups.
 With one dashboard it is possible to detect hanging or aborted backups of all systems:

  ![backups](/examples/images/backups.png)